EarlPitts/bitcoin-privacy/README.md

 ## Blind Signature

 - The message is disguised (blinded) before it's signed
-- Typically used when the signer and the message author are different
+- The blinding can be removed while leaving the signature intact
+- The sender's privacy is preserved
+- When the signer verifies the unblinded signature, it will be unable to link the two messages together

 ## Mixing Strategies